 Optimize Your Business Name/Title

 Sadly, Houzz follows suit with most of the other niche directories or as I like to call them, mini search engines, when it comes to their ranking system.
-Keywords are vital to ranking, whether you are doing SEO for Google or Houzz.
+Keywords are vital to ranking, whether you are doing SEO for your contracting business on Google or Houzz.

 It’s not the all-powerful factor, but those companies with relevant keywords in their business names tend to perform better (all else being equal).